-Non-warranty service is available at a factory-authorized service center.
-To locate the nearest service center, visit www.720trees.com, click "Contact Tech Support" and select "Locate a Service Center or Distributor" [3].
-Service for a 1202VLZ4 living outside the United States may be obtained through local dealers or distributors.
+Non-warranty service is available at a factoryauthorized service center.
+Visit the support section of our website (www.720trees.com) where you will find lots of useful information such as FAQs and other documentation.
+Service for a 1402VLZ4 living outside the United States may be obtained through local dealers or distributors.

-If you do not have access to our website, you can call our Tech Support department at 1-800-898-3211, Monday-Friday, during normal business hours, Pacific Time, to explain the problem.
+If you do not have access to our website, you can call our Tech Support department at 1-800-898-3211, Monday-Friday, normal business hours, Pacific Time, to explain the problem.
 Tech Support will tell you where the nearest factory-authorized service center is located in your area.